 Content Warning: Discussions of slurs, as well as discussions of erasure and violence against trans people.
 Be aware if you find these topics confronting in any way.

 Okay, let’s get some things out of the way.
 I love anime, and I love it for its trashiness.
 And I think it’s totally cool and okay to like crossdressing characters in anime.
 But I have… an issue with the word “trap”.
 The word “trap” has been floating around online for over a decade now, particularly in western anime communities, but it’s especially picked up steam in recent years.
-It’s often used to refer to crossdressers and transgender individuals both in media and in real life.
+It’s often used to refer to crossdressers and transgender people both in media and in real life.
 And heck, I know trans people who refer to THEMSELVES as “traps”.
 But even with the intent to reclaim the word it doesn’t sit right with me at all, so let’s talk about it.

 One of the first known usages in this context came from a post on Urban Dictionary that refers to a “trap” as: